 June is Immigrant Heritage Month and an excellent time to showcase the diversity that is reflected through our workforce.

-The diverse FEMA workforce is made of people from all different backgrounds, reflecting the wide range of cultures that can be found throughout the country.
-Join us this month as we spotlight employees who share their stories about what coming to the United States means to them.
+The diverse FEMA workforce is made of people from all different backgrounds, reflecting the wide range of cultures found throughout America.
+Join us this month as we spotlight employees who share their stories about what coming to the United States as an immigrant means to them.